surftrips.co

 Frequently asked

-Ditch Plains is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Ditch Plains is a mixed bottom, soft a-frame peaks with reefy left point, occasional punchy rights, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Ditch Plains